algogrit/Script-BackUp/macOS/README.md

-# Mac OS
+# macOS

 These scripts are used everyday on a couple of macOSes to keep them in sync.
 Works well for my purposes, no guarantees though.

 ## Non-System files

- - This README.
+- This `README.md`.
 - `update_scripts.sh` - Use to backup the sytem to this folder.
 - `restore_scripts.sh` - Copies scripts from this folder to the original, filesystem locations.

 ## Checklist